Types of Mattresses (Comparison Guide)

 The delivery fee will be an extra cost to the mattress itself and are commonly pretty expensive.
 The delivery people will install the mattress right where it needs to go and take care of the entire thing, which is extremely helpful, but if there is any way to do it yourself it would save a pretty penny.

-When it is delivered, be sure to check it out to make sure there isn’t staining or any sorts of damage that could have happened in production or transportation.
+When it is delivered, be sure to check it out to make sure there isn’t staining or any damage that could have happened in production or transportation.
 This will save you in case there needs to be any claims in the future.

 Warranty